CouncilofLorien/counciloflorien.github.io/docs/cards/V/voices-of-malice.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Sage only._ Tap a sage to discard one non-environment hazard permanent-event on non-environment hazard long-event.
-Sage makes a corruption check modified by -2. <br>_"...so their voices, which uttered only his will and malice, were filled with evil and horror."_ ***---LotRI***
+Sage makes a corruption check modified by -2. <br>_“...so their voices, which uttered only his will and malice, were filled with evil and horror."_ ***---LotRI***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>